abigailmwanza/hospital_analysis/README.md

 ### 4. Insurance Coverage Rate
 - **Insurance Coverage Rate:** 30.6%
 - **Insights:** This analysis assessed the proportion of procedures covered by insurance, highlighting areas for potential improvement in financial support for patients.

-## Data Analysis Process
-### 1. Data Collection and Cleaning
-- Data was collected from patient records, focusing on key metrics such as admissions, readmissions, length of stay, cost, and insurance coverage.
-- The data cleaning process involved removing duplicates, handling missing values, and ensuring data consistency.
-### 2. Exploratory Data Analysis (EDA)
-- EDA was performed to understand data distributions, identify trends, and uncover patterns using various statistical methods and visualizations.

-### 3. Data Modeling Process
-- The data modeling process involved structuring and organizing the data to facilitate efficient analysis and reporting
-### 4. Dashboard and Visualization
--A comprehensive dashboard was created to visualize the key performance indicators (KPIs) and insights.
--Visuals include line graphs for admissions trends, bar charts for cost analysis, and pie charts for insurance coverage distribution.

 ## Recommendations
 - Given the significant increases in admissions and readmissions during certain periods, especially during the COVID-19 pandemic, enhancing admission processes and resource allocation is critical to handle surges effectively.